binarynonsense/bn-blog/_posts/2017-08-12-short-review-doom-2016-pc.md

 </p>

 <p>
-A worthy addition to the DOOM franchise.
+A worthy addition to the franchise.
 </p>